AvivShuster/Facial-Expressions-Detection-YOLOv5/README.md

 # Facial Expressions Detection using YOLOv5

-Facial expressions recognition using YOLOv5 and custom dataset with Roboflow - based on CKplus famous dataset.
+Facial expressions recognition using Transfer Learning with YOLOv5 and custom dataset with Roboflow - based on CKplus famous dataset.

 ## Custom Dataset